 3.91.
-Essential instrumentation necessary for monitoring, during a severe accident, the conditions of the core, the containment and the spent fuel should be identified.
+The instrumentation essential for monitoring the conditions of the core, the containment and the spent fuel during a severe accident should be identified.
 To the extent practicable, these monitoring functions should be maintained throughout an extended loss of AC power.
-A plant specific assessment should be performed to identify the necessary equipment, materials and actions to restore power to the minimum essential components in the event that installed DC batteries are depleted.
+A plant specific assessment should be performed to identify the equipment, materials and actions necessary to restore power to the minimum essential components in the event that installed DC batteries are depleted.

 3.92.
-Arrangements for obtaining information for alternate sources of information should be prepared for the event that the plant parameters derived from instrumentation are not reliable.
+Arrangements for obtaining information from alternate sources should be prepared for the event that the plant parameters derived from instrumentation are not reliable.

 3.93.
-Arrangements for disconnecting non-essential loads from batteries should be prepared in advance, to extend battery life until such time as the battery can be recharged or an alternate power source can be provided.
+Arrangements for disconnecting non-essential loads from batteries should be prepared in advance to extend battery life until such time as the battery can be recharged or an alternate power source can be provided.

 3.94.
 Guidance should be provided on validating important instrumentation outputs (i.e. outputs used for symptom based diagnosis of potential challenges to fission product barriers or for confirmation of the effectiveness of implemented strategies).
-All important instrumentation readings should be verified with other independent information where possible.
+All important instrumentation readings should be verified with other independent information whenever possible.
 The need for such verification should be emphasized in exercises and drills.

 3.95.
-All available information and background documentation on essential instrumentation necessary for supporting decision making in severe accident management should be made available to appropriate members of the emergency response teams.
+All available information and background documentation on essential instrumentation necessary to support decision making in severe accident management should be made available to appropriate members of the emergency response teams.

 3.96.
 The uncertainty of readings of instruments essential for severe accident management should be assessed.
-In many cases, instrument indication that permits trending may be more important than the accuracy of the indicated values.
+In many cases, an instrument indication that displays trends may be more important than the accuracy of the indicated values.